Relish

-A relish is a cooked and pickled product made of chopped vegetables, fruits or herbs and is a food item typically used as a condiment to enhance a staple.
+A relish (a pickle-based condiment) is a cooked and pickled culinary dish made of chopped vegetables, fruits or herbs, typically used as a condiment to enhance a staple.
 Examples are chutneys and the North American relish, a pickled cucumber jam eaten with hot dogs.
-In North America, the word "relish" is frequently used to describe a single variety of finely-chopped pickled cucumber relish, such as pickle, dill and sweet relishes.
+In North America, the word "relish" is frequently used to describe a single variety of finely chopped pickled cucumber relish, such as pickle, dill and sweet relishes.

 Relish generally consists of discernible vegetable or fruit pieces in a sauce, although the sauce is subordinate in character to the vegetable or fruit pieces.
-Herbs may also be used, and some relishes, such as chermoula, are prepared entirely using herbs and spices.
+Herbs and seeds may also be used, and some relishes, such as chermoula, are prepared entirely using herbs and spices.
 Relish can consist of a single type or a combination of vegetables and fruit, which may be coarsely or finely chopped; its texture will vary depending on the slicing style used for these solid ingredients, but generally a relish is not as smooth as a sauce-type condiment such as ketchup.
 Relish typically has a strong flavor that complements or adds to the primary food item with which it is served.